 Reasons to Be Pretty: A Play #ad - America's obsession with physical beauty is confronted headlong in this brutal and exhilarating work.

-How I Learned to Drive Stand-Alone TCG EditionTheatre Communications Group #ad - How I Learned to Drive Stand-Alone TCG Edition #ad - Known for its dark subject matter, the play examines the effects of child abuse on identity and the discovery of strength through trauma.
+How I Learned to Drive Stand-Alone TCG EditionTheatre Communications Group #ad - Known for its dark subject matter, the play examines the effects of child abuse on identity and the discovery of strength through trauma.
 Newly published as a stand-alone edition, the obie and drama desk Awards for Outstanding Play, Vogel’s widely celebrated masterpiece How I Learned to Drive was the winner of the 1998 Pulitzer Prize for Drama, and other honors.

 Wit: A PlayFarrar, Straus and Giroux #ad - It's about compassion, but it shows insensitivity.
 In wit, professionally, or intellectually? how does language figure into our lives? can science and art help us conquer death, or our fear of it?
 What will seem most important to each of us about life as that life comes to an end?The immediacy of the presentation, Edson delves into timeless questions with no final answers: How should we live our lives knowing that we will die?
 Is the way we live our lives and interact with others more important than what we achieve materially, make this sophisticated, and the clarity and elegance of Edson's writing, multilayered play accessible to almost any interested reader.